kamitu-sm/kubernetes/k8s on CentOs8/Pre-flight checklist.md

 ```

-6. **Configure Docker daemon**
+6. **Configure Docker daemon to use systemd**

 Setup the daemon to use systemd instead of cgroupsfs (Requirements for kubeadm, the same will be done on the kubelet via initial config file).
-We don't want a scenario were we have the daemon being managed by both systemd and cgroupfs for stability reasons.
+When systemd is chosen as the init system for a linux distribution.
+The init process generates and consumes a root cgroup and acts as a cgroup manager.
+Systemd has a tight integration with cgroups and will allocate cgroups per process.
+While it's possible to configure docker and kubelet to use cgroupfs this means that there will then be two different cgroup managers.
+At the end of the day, cgroups are used to allocate and constrain resources that are allocated to processes.
+A single cgroup manager will simplify the view of what resources are being allocated and will by default have a more consistent view of the resources available / in use.
+When we have two managers we end up with two views of those available resources.
+We have seen cases in the field where nodes that are configured to use cgroupfs for kubelet and docker and systemd for the rest can become unstable under resource pressure.
+Changing the settings such that docker and kubelet use systemd as a cgroup-driver stabilized the systems. ***Advise from the k8s community***

 This file */etc/docker/daemon.json* might need to be created

 ```bash